-Being exposed to asbestos as a construction worker is a huge concern, as unlike gaining an injury on site, with asbestos, it takes many years for any physical symptoms of the illness to show.
+Construction workers being exposed to asbestos is a huge concern, as unlike gaining an injury on site, with asbestos, it takes many years for any physical symptoms of the illness to show.

 There are an increasing number of people being affected by asbestos exposure, with approximately 5000 cases of asbestos related illnesses being reported each year.